Apian-Framework/Beam.Unity/README.md

 ### **Settings**

-There are a number of value which must be selected or entered in the Settings panel before being able to connect and play a network game.
+There are a number of values which must be selected or entered in the Settings panel before being able to connect and play a network game.
 Because Beam is a test article it is useful to allow the user to select as many different options as are possible, but on the other hand a graphical UI that allowed everything would be completely impractical to use - especially in a demonstration environment.
 Because of the Beam stores user settings in a text file to allow users and developers to enter whatever they like, but the Beam.Unity interface only allows users to choose entries that are already in the settings file more some of the values.

 <p >
   <img src="./docs/beam-settings.jpg" width="600" title="hover text">